 Eat: there are a few local stalls, couple of restaurants and a 7-11 here which make do for a lunch break or snack.

-Please take note that in 2014 Thai immigration cracked down on visa runs to the border.
+Please take note that in 2014 and again in 2018 Thai immigration cracked down on visa runs to the border.
 It is no longer possible to go in and out within a day unless you have an incredible excuse.
-And even then it will just get you a 15 day visa.
+No more than two overland trips into Thailand are allowed per year.